rockstor/rockstor-installer/README.md

 sudo zypper install python3-kiwi btrfsprogs
 ```

 ### Edit rockstor.kiwi
 No edit is required if you wish to use the generic installer filename and default rockstor package version (recommended).
 To change these defaults edit all lines directly preceded by **<!--Change to ...** as per the **...** details given.
 Our release infrastructure performs these same edits to set official installer filenames and rockstor package versions.

-### Warning
-It is recommended that a discrete OS install is used to build the Rockstor installer due to the root user requirement and the scope of operations performed.
-We hope later to transition to a newer mechanism within kiwi-ng where by KVM is employed to create the required build environment.
-Any assistance with this endeavour would be much appreciated.
-See: kiwi-ng's new [boxbuild](https://osinside.github.io/kiwi/self_contained.html) capability.

 ### Leap15.2.x86_64 profile
 Executed, as the root user, in the directory containing this repositories rockstor.kiwi file.